aaronkw/humanbase-docs/docs/seek.rst

 What is SEEK?
 =============
-SEEK is a computational gene coexpression search engine.
-SEEK provides biologists with a way to navigate the massive human expression compendium that now contains thousands of expression datasets.
-SEEK returns a robust ranking of coexpressed genes in the biological area of interest defined by the user's query genes.
-In the meantime, it also prioritizes thousands of expression datasets according to the user's query of interest.
+SEEK is a computational gene coexpression search engine, which provides biologists with a way to navigate the massive expression compendiums in 6 organisms: human, mouse, worm, fly, zebrafish, and yeast.
+SEEK returns a robust ranking of genes coexpressed with the user's query genes across hundreds of thousands of expression experiments.
+Additionally, it prioritizes thousands of expression datasets by the query genes' coexpression signal in each dataset.
+Datasets where the query genes are more strongly coexpresesed will be prioritized, and contribute more to the ranking of coexpressed genes.
 The unique strengths of SEEK include its support for multi-gene query and cross-platform analysis, as well as its rich visualization features.

 Cross-organism, cross platform, coexpression search
 ----------------------------------------------------

-SEEK automatically prioritizes relevant datasets where patterns of coexpression are conserved across six organisms: human, mouse, worm, fly, zebrafish and yeast.
-Since results are simultaneously calculated for each organism, we rank each for their similarity to the query organism with regards to gene function preservation.
+For each gene query, SEEK is automatically and simultaneously run in all six organisms.
+Users can explore conserved functional enrichments across organisms, and compare the coexpression patterns of the query genes across organisms.